christopherdurr/booknotes/houseofdebt.md

 The supply-side view emphasizes the productive capacity, or supply, of resources.

 Severe recessions are triggered even when no obvious destruction of productive capacity occurs.

+The borrower has the junior claim on the home and therefore experiences the first losses associated with any decline in house prices.

+The rich are protected against house-price declines not only because they are rich but also because they have a senior claim on housing.

+The first way that the economy tries to prevent economic catastrophe when indebted households cut back is through a sharp reduction in interest rates

+Very serious adjustments in the economy are required when levered households cut spending.
+Wages need to fall, and workers need to switch into new industries.

+## Chapter 5: Explaining Unemployment

+There was a very strong relation between job losses at auto dealers in a county and the size of the local net-worth shock.
+In counties with the largest shock to net worth, 14 percent of jobs at dealerships were lost.

+4 million jobs were lost between March 2007 and March 2009 because of levered losses, which represents 65 percent of all jobs

+Delayed foreclosures and government assistance reduced the incentive of workers to find jobs during the Great Recession.

+A worker laid off in a recession loses income equal to three times his or her annual pre-layoff earnings over the rest of their lifetime

+# Part II: Boil and Bubble

+## Chapter 6: The Credit Expansion

+*Marginal Borrower*: Borrower that is shopping for a low interest rate.

+Throughout American cities, credit was pumped into low credit-score zip codes that were experiencing declining income growth.

+At the peak of the housing boom in 2006, house prices in low credit-score zip codes had risen by 80 percent since 2002.
+In comparison, house prices in high credit-score zip codes had risen by only 40 percent.

+House prices in high credit-score zip codes in inelastic cities increased by 50 percent between 2002 and 2006.
+However, house prices in low credit-score zip codes increased by twice as much, rising 100 percent over the same period.

+From 2002 to 2007, home owners in inelastic counties increased their debt by 55 percent compared to only 25 percent for home owners in elastic counties

+## Chater 7: Conduit to Disaster

+From 1993 to 1996, the volume of real estate loans tripled

+in 1970 the U.S. Department of Housing and Urban Development promoted securitization through government-sponsored enterprises (GSEs)

+The two most important mistakes made were related: investors underestimated the probability of mortgage default and the correlation of those defaults

+This ability of structured finance to repackage risks and to create “safe” assets from otherwise risky collateral led to a dramatic expansion in the issuance of structured securities, most of which were viewed by investors to be virtually risk-free and certified as such by the rating agencies.  securitization directly encouraged irresponsible lending

+One in ten mortgage loans in private-label securitization pools were misclassified as owner-occupied despite being investor-owned.

+A triple-A MBS originated in 2007 worth $100 in face value was trading at only $50 as of 2012

+## Chapter 8: Debt and Bubbles

+The main driver of asset-price bubbles was almost always an expansion in credit supply

+What should be the price of an asset such as a stock or a house?
+Standard asset pricing theory suggests that it should equal the sum of expected payoffs from the asset